blockapps/blockapps-ba/README.md

 Node v7.2 or more recent.

-This application requires a [BlockApps Strato](http://blockapps.net/blockapps-strato-blockchain-application-development/) node.
-Follow the instruction in the [Strato getting started guide](https://github.com/blockapps/strato-getting-started) to install a local instance.
+This application requires a [BlockApps STRATO](http://blockapps.net/blockapps-strato-blockchain-application-development/) node.
+Follow the instruction in the [STRATO getting started guide](https://github.com/blockapps/strato-getting-started) to install a local instance.

-Once you have a functional strato node, you can clone this project and deploy it to the strato instance using the instructions below.
+Once you have a functional STRATO node, you can clone this project and deploy it to the STRATO instance using the instructions below.

 ### Dependencies